zzzprojects/docs/learndapper.com/pages/saving-data/insert.md

 ## Dapper Insert

-To insert in dapper, you need to use the [Execute](/non-query#dapper-execute) method with an `INSERT` statement and provide your query parameters values.
+To insert in Dapper, you need to use the [Execute](/non-query#dapper-execute) method with an `INSERT` statement and provide your query parameter values.

 In this example: